Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 \end{enumerate}

 \end{Theorem}

 \begin{proof} The proof of this theorem is easy using the results from the previous section and the usual arguments in the theory of cellular algebras:

 The standard arguments in the theory of cellular algebras imply that each cell module $\Delta(\blam)$ has a simple head $L(\blam)$, provided that the cellular pairing does not vanish.
-The image of the idempotent $\1_{\blam}$ in $\Delta(\blam)$ has non-zero inner product with itself, so this pairing can not vanish.
+The image of the idempotent $\1_{\blam}$ in $\Delta(\blam)$ has nonzero inner product with itself, so this pairing cannot vanish.
 This also implies that $L(\blam)\cong q^{d}L(\blam)$ if and only if $d=0$ and $\bmu=\blam$, although this is also a consequence of the theory of cellular algebras.
 For general $K$ the same arguments work.

 It remains to show that every simple $\WA(X)$-module is isomorphic to $L(\blam,K)$, for some $\blam\in\hParts$.
 However, this is also an immediate consequence of standard cellular algebra arguments.

 The statement about the grading then follows from the ungraded cases together with the observation that $K=R$ is the only graded simple $B(\blam)$-module.